-55. R. is a woman from El Salvador.
+49. R. is a woman from El Salvador.
 Her children K., G., and A. will be derivatives on her asylum application.
 R., K., G., and A. speak Spanish and live in Central Indiana.
 (21-0151593) (21-0152264) (21-0152267) (21-0152268)

 R. grew up in a physically abusive home and was raped by her mother's boyfriend when she was a child.
 When she was teenager, she moved in with an older man who was physically abusive and had her first child, K., as a teenager.
 To escape the abuse, she moved back in with her aunt and brother.
 A gang began demanding her brother join them, and attacked him when he refused.
 Around 2012, R., K., and R.'s brother moved to escape the gang.
 Around 2019, the gang found them and began threatening R.'s brother again.
 He then fled the country to escape the gang, but they murdered him in Mexico.
 Shortly thereafter, the gang threatened R. She and her children fled to the United States in the summer of 2021.
 Although R. and her children were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, their NTAs have not yet been filed with the immigration court.
 Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their applications for asylum.
 Their asylum applications must be filed with USCIS by their one-year deadline of June 29, 2022.
 Once their NTAs are filed with the court, they will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.

-56. E. is a young man from Guatemala.
+50. E. is a young man from Guatemala.
 His next Master Calendar hearing is scheduled on November 2, 2022.
-E. speaks Spanish and lives in Chicago, IL.
+E. speaks Spanish and lives in Chicago, Illinois.
 (21-0150685)

 When E. was in high school, local gang members began to demand that E. help them with their illegal activities.
 E. refused and the gang members pushed him to the ground.
 The gang members continued demanding that E. assist them.
 Each time, E. refused and the gang members beat him.
 The gang then killed E.'s cousin for defying their demands.
 The gang's threats escalated to the point that the gang members threatened him with a gun in late 2020/early 2021.
 E. fled Guatemala soon afterwards.
 He was apprehended by immigration officers, and was placed in ORR custody.
 As a previously designated unaccompanied child, the asylum office has initial jurisdiction over his case even though E. is scheduled for a Master Calendar Hearing on November 2, 2022 in immigration court.
-USCIS must receive E.'s skeletal asylum application by his one-year deadline of April 6, 2022.
-Affidavits and other supporting documents will be due one week prior to his interview at the asylum office, which may occur as soon as four to six weeks after the skeletal application is filed.
+NIJC filed E.'s skeletal asylum application with USCIS before his one-year deadline in March 2022. .
+Affidavits and other supporting documents will be due one week prior to his interview at the asylum office, which may occur as soon as four to six weeks after the skeletal application was filed.

-57. M. is a woman from Honduras.
-Her son, J., is a derivative on her asylum application and is also independently eligible for asylum.
-M.'s next Master Calendar Hearing is May 3, 2022; J.'s next Master Calendar Hearing is on February 23, 2022.
-M. and J. speak Spanish and live in Indianapolis, IN.
+51. M. is a woman from Honduras.
+Her son, J., is a derivative on her asylum application, and is also independently eligible for asylum.
+Their next Master Calendar Hearing is April 30, 2024.M. and J. speak Spanish and live in Indianapolis, Indiana.
 (21-0152248) (20-0145265)